submariner100/FlappyBirds/README.md

 4/ fourth commit - Added a SprintKitButton swift file and 2 buttons with images.
 When running the application an run button appears.
 5/ fifth commit - Added buttons for the levels to the application using SKSpriteKit buttons template and a for loop to list a grid of 9 buttons on the startup screen.
+6/ sixth commit - Added 9 new levels (sks) with different scenes for the flappy birds to navigate.
+Also added animation for the birds so that the wings are moving when flying through the air.
+Creating an new plist for the levels which The developer can change how many birds are used within each scene.
+Added a slingshot for the beginning of the flappy birds journey.
+Added a menu Background when the user first starts the application.